 Yala is the most visited and the second largest national park in Sri Lanka, after Wilpattu.
-It has a variety of ecosystems ranging from several different types of forests, to grasslands, both fresh water and marine wetlands and even sandy beaches!
+It has a variety of ecosystems ranging from several different types of forests to grasslands, both freshwater and marine wetlands, and even sandy beaches!
 As a result its abundant with wildlife and each visit is different.
 It’s a great place to enjoy a safari.

 I can’t recommend enough visiting Yala more than once.
 I was fortunate to go three times and each visit was a different adventure!